nodunayo/keybits/poodr_metz/3_managing_dependencies.md

   #... some more scary maths
 end
 ```
-The time taken to cross the bridge depends on its quality, i.e. it's ability to withstand the weight of those traversing across it.
+The time taken to cross the bridge depends on its quality, i.e. its ability to withstand the weight of those traversing across it.
 However, `bridge.quality` is stuck in the middle of this complex method.
 It would be far better to isolate this dependency like so:

 ```ruby
 def total_time_to_cross_bridge